CroqueMr/intel-dv-libreelec/README.md

 Native Dolby Vision playback in Kodi on compatible Intel HDMI systems.

-An independent **LibreELEC Generic x86_64 community build**, using Kodi's own VideoPlayer, VAAPI decoder and GBM/GLES display path.
-No external player, custom skin, activation menu or proprietary Dolby SDK is required.
+An independent **LibreELEC Generic x86_64 community build**, using Kodi's own VideoPlayer, VAAPI decoder and GBM/GLES display path. **No external player, or proprietary Dolby SDK is required.**

 **Release candidate: 0.1.0-rc1.** Built on LibreELEC 13 development sources and Kodi 22 Beta 2, not on a stable LibreELEC release.
 Not affiliated with or